What is electronic billing and payment?

 Yes, but only online.
-The University will not accept credit card payments through the mail, in person, or over the phone.
-You or your authorized payer may pay with a MasterCard, DISCOVER, or American Express credit card (VISA is not a participant).
-You will be required to pay a separate, non-refundable convenience fee—2.75 % of the payment amount—at the time of each credit card payment.
+Lynn will not accept credit card payments through the mail, in person, or over the phone.
+You or your authorized payer may pay with a MasterCard, Visa, DISCOVER, or American Express credit card.
+You will be required to pay a separate, non-refundable convenience fee—2.75 % (for domestic credit cards) or 4.25% (for international credit cards) of the payment amount—at the time of each credit card payment.
 The non-refundable convenience fee, assessed by our vendor, CashNet, will appear as a separate line item on your (or the payer's) credit card statement.

 Can I pay with a debit card?

-Why is Lynn assessing a 2.75 percent convenience fee to pay by credit card?
+Why is Lynn assessing a convenience fee to pay by credit card?

 Is the convenience fee refundable?

-The 2.75 percent convenience fee is non-refundable.
+The convenience fee is non-refundable.
 Any convenience fee disputes must be taken directly to your credit card company.